-'Glycerides, C16-18 and C18-unsatd.
-(SDA Reporting Number: 01-001-00)' and other structurally similar substances from the same read-across category did not exhibit any genotoxic activity in bacterial reverse mutation (Ames) assays.
-This evidence, added to the very long history of safe use of these substances in nutritional (food and feed), cosmetic and industrial uses, suggests that 'glycerides, C16-18 and C18-unsatd.
-(SDA Reporting Number: 11-001-00)', including shea butter and other vegetable oils and fats, do not have a mutagenic potential.
+'Glycerides, C8-18 and C18-unsatd.
+(SDA Reporting Number: 01-001-00)' and other substances of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications.
+Taken together the above facts suggests that mutagenicity is not expected to pose an issue for human health and no further consideration for this endpoint is required.